 Banks and credit cards make a commitment to protect their customers’ financial details.
 It’s only right because if they get lax it will let the international fraudsters in.
 Inform the bank and your credit card companies about your intentions of travelling to Costa Rica.

-If you suddenly start withdrawing money from so far away from home they’ll think someone has managed to steal your card details.
-In the event you get blocked it can be a real hassle to unfreeze your account.
+If you suddenly start withdrawing money from so far away from home they’ll think someone has managed to steal your card or your card details.
+In the event your card gets blocked it can be a hassle to unfreeze your account.
 The best solution is to not get into this situation in the first place.

-Avoid bringing your own mobile phone to Costa Rica.
+Avoid using your mobile phone in Costa Rica.
 The costs of calling from abroad make it a bad idea.
 Instead, you can pick up a mobile phone in Costa Rica, with calling card included, for under $50 USD.
 At the airport, there’s a booth called ICE.
 This nationalised company will allow you to buy a temporary phone and calling card.